jaketae/jaketae.github.io/_posts/2020-07-10-complex-fibonacci.md

 Lo and behold, we get a complex fibonacci number!
-I thought this was crazy, almost like seeing some sort of magic.
+I thought this was so fascinating, almost like seeing a magic of some sort.
 Although I had known about the fibonacci sequence for as long as I can remember, I had never thought about it in continuous terms: in my mind, the fibonacci sequence was, after all, a sequence---a discrete set of numbers adhering to the simple rule that the next number in line is the sum of the previous two.

 The intriguing part is that, even in this complex fibonacci madness, the simple rule still holds.
 For instance,